-At least 770 students test positive for COVID-19 at UK universityComments
+At least 770 Northumbria University students tested positive for COVID-19 of which at least 78 are symptomatic.

 At least 770 students at Northumbria University in northern England have tested positive for COVID-19, the university confirmed to Euronews.